eigenfoo/old-eigenfoo.github.io/_drafts/2020-01-04-ml-mini-syllabus.md

     - $$k$$-fold cross validation
     - Metrics for model evaluation: precision, recall, F1, ROC curve, etc.
 1. Ensemble methods
-    - Bagging
+    - Bootstrapping and bagging
     - Boosting

-- If you have time, you should look through the following.
+- If you have time (and maybe even if you don't), you should look through the following.
+- There's less of a focus on supervised learning, and more

 1. Feature preprocessing/engineering
 1. Clustering techniques
 1. Dimensionality reduction techniques
+1. Novelty/outlier detection
+1. Kernel methods (Bishop[^1] is the best reference on these that I've found)

 ### Deep learning

 - I feel like most places expect you to have a basic understanding of this.
 And even if that wasn't true, I think deep learning has captured so much of the public discourse that you need to be able to speak their language.
-- After that, I think I'd recommend working though a MOOC[^6] or something similar.
 - If you want to ease your way into it, you can go through a book to get a basic understanding of deep learning[^4].
 Although most MOOCs cover this stuff anyway.
+- After that, I think I'd recommend working though a MOOC[^6] or something similar.
+- In particular, you should have a good grip on:

+1. Stochastic gradient descent and deep learning computation
+1. Multi-layered perceptrons
+1. Convolutional neural networks

+- Time permitting, you could also look into the following (although you could probably spend a lifetime fully learning these things, so be careful how you spend your time!):

+1. Recurrent neural networks
+1. Sequence models
+1. Attention mechanisms
+1. Tasks and models in natural language processing
+1. Tasks and models in computer vision

 ## Selected Advanced Topics